yarnpkg/berry/packages/gatsby/content/advanced/sherlock.md

 In order to simplify our work maintaining Yarn, we ask you to help us by providing reproductions for the bugs you encounter.
 We can't stress this enough: under normal circumstances, **no reproduction will mean no help** and your issue may be closed for this reason.

 To help you help us, we use a tool called [Sherlock](https://github.com/arcanis/sherlock) which allows you to attach reproduction testcases to your issues.
 In a sense, it's a bit like if you were writing a Jest test directly in your issue.
 By using this system we can quickly check whether a problem can be reproduced, and whether our fix is the right one.
-It's win-win for everyone!
+It's a win-win for everyone!

 ```toc
 # This code block gets replaced with the Table of Contents